Skip to content

 n reload (in seconds) of the balance list.

-The advantage of reloading objects after each Pix Request operation is that, if the object changes, it can be reloaded in the next operation.
+The advantage of reloading objects after each Pix Request operation is that it allows the object to be reloaded in the next operation if it changes.
 On the other hand, this frequent reloading causes an unnecessary performance cost.